FACTBOX-Not so Merry Christmas looms for coronavirus-hit Europe

-Here are some measures that will be adopted for year-end festivities by some European countries:
+Here are measures that will be adopted for year-end festivities by some European countries:

+A senior government official appealed to Poles to stay at home over Christmas and New Year and said coronavirus restrictions, with schools, restaurants and sports centres shut, could not be eased yet.

+The nation has gone into a hard five-week lockdown.
+Gatherings are limited to two people with a temporary relief raising the limit to three adult visitors over three days around Christmas.

 GERMANY

-Germany will close beauty salons and most stores, leaving only essential shops open, from Dec.
+Germany will only keep essential shops open, from Dec.
 16 until at least Jan.
-10, Chancellor Angela Merkel said on Dec.
-13. Private gatherings will remain limited to no more than five people from two households, with rules to be eased over the Christmas holidays when up to 10 people will be allowed to gather, not counting children.
+10. Private gatherings will remain limited to no more than five people from two households, with rules to be eased over the Christmas holidays when up to 10 people will be allowed to gather, not counting children.

 DENMARK